Or perhaps you just have a feeling that your nifty trade setup could be a winner but have no way of testing that out.

 Tradoso lets you build indicators and strategies as well, but this tool works in a web browser with nothing to download.

-The indicator builder is a graphical tool with simple drag and drop and selections, rather like Excel.
+The indicator builder is a graphical tool with simple drag and drops and selections, rather like Excel.

 There’s a wide range of standard and custom indicators that you can build out from.
-It also gives you the basic primitives like logical, date, array and arithmetic operators.
+It also gives you basic primitives like logical, date, array, and arithmetic operators.
 It is not limited to predefined rules so there is virtually no limit to what you can create.